wrist mechanics online course featured image

 Yes, a fade is easier to hit than a draw, because amateurs often produce excess wrist extension in the lead wrist on the downswing and leave the clubface open.

-In addition, the average golfer struggles to flex their wrists through impact and close the clubface relative to the swing path to induce a draw.
+Additionally, the average golfer struggles to flex their wrists through impact and close the clubface relative to the swing path, which is necessary to induce a draw.

 Does hitting a fade or draw cost distance?